Tourist Information and Answers to Koh Chang FAQs

 Smaller private and local clinics can be found further down the West coast at; Klong Son, Kai Bae, Klong Prao and Bang Bao.

-There is also a very good Dental Clinic on the island in Klong Prao, on the roadside near the Emerald Cove resort.
+There is also a very good Dental Clinic on the island in Klong Prao, on the roadside near the Emerald Cove Resort.
+Make an appointment in advance, as the dentist is always very busy during High Season.

 Useful Phone Numbers